sysco-middleware/sysco-middleware.github.io/_posts/2020-10-01-Filebeat-and-Elasticsearch-custom-fields-by-logfile-path.md

 Example: It will now be easy to filter only on *myAccountingBackOfficeApp* logs running version 1.1.0 from the staging server

-### Add custom fields for the last two log file paths, myConnectorApp andmyTimeSheetApp_version_1.1
+### Add custom fields for the last two log file paths myConnectorApp and myTimeSheetApp_version_1.1

 Repeat the steps for the last two log file types